realodix/urlhub/readme.md

 Plur is a open-source link shortening web application.
 It allows you to host your own URL shortener, and to brand your URLs.
 Plur is especially easy to use, and provides a modern, themable feel.

+### Features
+* Written in PHP and powered by the Laravel 5.6.
+* Modern and simple interface.
+* Made with :heart: &amp; :coffee:.

 ## Requirements
 - [All requirements by Laravel](https://laravel.com/docs/installation#server-requirements) - PHP, OpenSSL, [Composer](https://getcomposer.org/) and such.
 - MySQL or MariaDB.